 After a terrible accident, Dahl and his family moved to England

 By 1960, Dahl and his wife, American actress Patricia Neal, had three children: daughters Olivia and Tessa, and son, Theo.
 On December 5, 1960, tragedy struck the young family when Theo's baby carriage was hit by a taxi in New York City.
-Sent flying through the air, the four-month-old's skull was shattered when he landed.
+Sent flying through the air, the 4-month-old's skull was shattered when he landed.